eclipse-kura/kura/docs/kura-wires/single-port-wire-components/db-store-and-filter.md

 ## Configure OPC-UA server simulator

-1. Download the <a href="https://s3.amazonaws.com/kura-resources/opcua_demo_server.dp" about="_blank">OPC-UA server simulator</a> bundle and install it on your Kura instance.
+1. Download the [OPC-UA server simulator](https://s3.amazonaws.com/kura-resources/opcua_demo_server.dp) bundle and install it on your Kura instance.
 It will create a simulated OPC-UA server that exposes some sensors (light, temperature and water sensor) and some actuators (buzzer, led and fan).
 2. In the Kura Administrative Web Interface, select “OPCUA Server demo” in “Services” and set **server.port** to 1234.
 Click the **Apply** button.
 This will start an OPC-UA​ server on port 1234.

 ## Configure Wires OPC-UA application

-1. Install the OPC-UA Driver from <a href="https://marketplace.eclipse.org/content/opc-ua-driver-eclipse-kura-45" about="_blank">Eclipse Kura Marketplace</a>
+1. Install the OPC-UA Driver from [Eclipse Kura Marketplace](https://marketplace.eclipse.org/content/opc-ua-driver-eclipse-kura-45).
 2. Use the local Kura Administrative Web Interface to create a new OPC-UA driver instance:
     - Select **Drivers and Assets**, click the **New Driver** button
     - Select **org.eclipse.kura.driver.opcua**, type in a name, and click **Apply**: a new service will show up under Services.